Snowshoeing Brockton Point

 IMG-20220109-WA0011

 A lot of people visit Seymour to hike Dog Mountain, which is an easier trail, but there are a lot of people recreating out to Pump Peak as well.
-The pass system has thinned out the trails, which is nice, but be prepared to encounter lots of snowshoers, skiers, and dogs.
+The pass system has thinned out the trails a bit, which is nice, but be prepared to encounter lots of snowshoers, skiers, and dogs.
 A lot of the trail is multi-use, but there are a few places where it branches and skiers will often take slightly different routes, so my advice as a snowshoer is to follow the trail markers.

 20220109_091301